Golf Psychology: How to Stay Focused and Confident When Putting

 Intentional Practice

-This is also the time to practice putting from either behind the ball or to the side of it.
-This is not the time to watch or think about putting stroke mechanics.
 Get in the habit of making practice strokes just for fun.
 It’s important to attempt to make a practice stroke as close to the actual stroke you want to make; this is the only way to gauge your distance control (or lack thereof) mid-round.

 Let It Go

 Place the putter on the ground behind the ball, aiming at your target.
-You do not want much time to pass between looking at the hole to line up your putter and taking the putter head back to begin your stroke.
+You do not want too much time to pass between looking at the hole to line up your putter and taking the putter head back to begin your stroke.

 How to Stay Confident When Putting